UniversalDependencies/UD_Old_East_Slavic-TOROT/README.md

 # Introduction

 UD-Old-Russian-TOROT is a conversion of a selection of the Old East Slavonic and Middle Russian data in the Tromsø Old Russian and OCS Treebank (TOROT), which is on PROIEL dependency format and manually annotated with some automatic preprocessing.
 New texts are still being added.
 The treebank contains texts from a variety of mediaeval and early modern genres, such as chronicles, legal documents, lives of saints and correspondence.

-# Acknowledgments

-The conversion was performed using a script written by Dag Haug and modified by Hanne Eckhoff.

 # Data splits